 Mason District Hospital (MDH) built its care coordination program from the ground up.
-When the Care Coordinator at MDH accepted her position, there was not a care coordination program in place.
-This worked to their advantage by allowing them to align their initial areas of focus with the patient-centered goals promoted by their Accountable Care Organization (ACO).
-MDH joined the Illinois Rural Community Care Organization (IRCCO)—an ACO who provided them a playbook that laid out a framework of best practices that were implemented to increase care coordination while reducing the overall patient spend for attributed Medicare patients.
+When the Care Coordinator at MDH accepted her position, there was no care coordination program in place.
+This worked to their advantage by allowing them to align their initial areas of focus with the patient-centered goals promoted by their accountable care organization (ACO).
+MDH joined the Illinois Rural Community Care Organization (IRCCO)—an ACO that provided them with a playbook that laid out a framework of best practices that were implemented to increase care coordination while reducing the overall patient spend for attributed Medicare patients.

 Doug Kosier, CEO, Mason District Hospital, and Amy Ewalt, Care Coordinator, proudly accept the National Rural Health Resource Center’s Certificate of Recognition for demonstrating excellence and innovation in care coordination initiatives.